Bishop Fenwick: [email protected]

-This program for students interested in the engineering field is offered as a satellite program at Bishop Fenwick High School, Lebanon High School, Springboro High School, Springboro Junior High School, Franklin High School and Little Miami High School and Junior High School.
+This program for students interested in the engineering field is offered as a satellite program at Bishop Fenwick High School, Franklin High School, Kings High School, Kings Junior High School, Lebanon High School, Lebanon Junior High School, Little Miami High School, Little Miami Junior High School, Springboro High School, Springboro Junior High School, Waynesville High School, and Waynesville Junior High School.

 Students will be able to graduate from high school on their way to a college engineering degree.
 Students must be successful in their classroom studies and also score in the top 4/9ths of the nation on the standardized end-of-course exam in order to earn college credit.
-All PLTW courses will earn 2 credit hours each at Sinclair Community College upon successful completion.
 Students may also qualify for the $3,000 Miami Valley Tech Prep Scholarship.

 Introduction to Engineering Design w/Inventor MET1201 - Introduction to Engineering Design (2 Credit Hours)